ryardley/indexr/README.md

   });
 ```

-This works but ES6 imports are declarative and meant for static analysis.
-The function `require` is actually from the commonjs API and is not part of the ES6 modules spec and will eventually be deprecated.
-Simply put ES6 modules cannot be dynamic.
+This works but there are problems with this.
+* ES6 imports are declarative and meant for static analysis.
+* The function `require` is actually from the commonjs API and is not part of the ES6 modules spec and will eventually be deprecated.

+Simply put ES6 modules [cannot be dynamic](http://stackoverflow.com/questions/30340005/importing-modules-using-es6-syntax-and-dynamic-path).

 That doesn't stop us needing to load things simply and dynamically, does it?